Starlien95/hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 Xingtong Yu is a Ph.D.
-Student at the University of Science and Technology of China.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Student at the University of Science and Technology of China.He research  interset is graph mining, graph neural networks, and learning on heterogeneous information networks.
+More specifically,  he is investigating the novel research problems such as few-shot learning, and prompt tuning on graphs.

 {style="text-align: justify;"}